rann91/emotion-flex-grid/README.md

 ### <GridColumn \/>

 Use this component inside a GridRow or use it standalone.
 All props are optional.
-When no width is given, columns will _flex_ (auto width) when inside a GridRow.
+When no width **and** flex are given, columns will automatically flex (when inside a GridRow).

 | Prop      | Description        | Values                      |
 | :-------- | :----------------- | :-------------------------- |